 Hardware and software issues

-The speed of your internet connection can also be affected by applications running in the background on your device.
+Applications running in the background on your device can also affect the speed of your internet connection.
 These applications could be using up bandwidth without you even realising it.
-Regularly checking for and closing unnecessary applications can help ensure that your bandwidth is being used efficiently.
+Regularly checking for and closing unnecessary applications can help ensure your bandwidth is used efficiently.

 Device performance